JasonOstroski/platformworkshop2023/README.md

   * Dynatrace AppSec RVA Turned On: https://docs.dynatrace.com/docs/shortlink/vulnerability-analytics
 * K8s cluster
   * Tested Specs: 3 Nodes	24 vCPU	96 GB	RAM
   * You could probably get away with a smaller cluster.
 I recently removed EasyTravel and the labs only use EasyTrade and HipsterShop, but I have not yet tested this with less resources.
+* Free Tier Slack Account (For Release Evaluation Lab)
+  * Sign up for one with a personal email here: https://slack.com/get-started#/createnew

 ## Setup
 * Spin up the K8s cluster and configure outbound rules for OneAgent traffic